CraftAcademyLabs/ca_course/extras/rails-scaffold.md

     generate.controller_specs false
   end
     ```

+    Also, search for the following comment and setting and remove it:
+    ```ruby
+    # Don't generate system test files.
+    config.generators.system_tests = nil
+    ```

   Here we're turning off a bunch of auto-generators for things we'll be creating while we build the app.
 We've turned them all off, but we might want to leave some on if our project is complex or if we are going to have a lot of helpers, etc.